lindgr3n/100daysofvue3/markdowns/day3.md

 The entry point for the Composition API for a component is something called `setup` this is called after the props have been resolved.

 NOTE: That the setup will not know about the `this` scope, so you will not be able to use `computed properties`, `local state` or `methods`.
-Hmm so which purpose do the `setup` then fulfils?
+Hmm so which purpose do the `setup` then fulfill?

 Thanks documentation!
 So the `setup` will take two parameters as input `props` and `context`.
 Not sure about context but we get to know about it late :)